 Please submit bug reports to the [Marlin Issue Queue] so that we can try to resolve them.
 Use the [New Issue] button and follow the guidelines below.
 Before submitting an issue, please search first to make sure the issue is new.
 You can always add comments to an existing issue, even if it is closed, then we can re-open and continue to explore it.

 Based on Mozilla and Simon Tatham bug writing guidelines, a good bug report always…

-If the developers cannot reproduce the bug or conclusively prove that it exists, they probably will not be able to fix it, and move on to the next bug.
+If the developers cannot reproduce the bug or conclusively prove that it exists, they probably will not be able to fix it, and will move on to the next bug.

 - Provide step-by-step instructions for reproducing the bug for a quicker resolution.

 - Attached or linked videos and screenshots are welcome.

 Try and figure out exactly what causes the problem.

 - Don’t report more than one issue in the same report.
 You should report each issue in a different bug report.

 Include information about: